Twitter is having an inexplicably awesome 2021 - KTVZ

 That leaves Twitter in the uncomfortable position of being accused of anti-conservative bias while trying to fill a giant content void to attract more users.

-Analysts predict that Twitter ended the second quarter with about 206 million users, up nearly 11% from a year ago and more than 3% above the 199 million users it had at the end of March.
+Twitter ended the second quarter with 206 million users, up nearly 11% from a year ago and more than 3% above the 199 million users it had at the end of March.
 That’s steady, but not spectacular, growth.

 Some shareholders are also worried that Twitter hasn’t done enough to crack down on controversial content.